AFouques/bugzilla_to_jira/README.md

 # Get Zendesk instance to create cool links

 # Load bugs from bugzilla
-# We will store a dict with bugzilla {bug id: jira issue} to, then, add android versions, comments and attachements
+# We will store a dict with bugzilla {bug id: jira issue} to, then, add android versions, comments and attachments

-# Create JIRA issues from bugs (without comments, attachements and Android versions)
+# Create JIRA issues from bugs (without comments, attachments and Android versions)

 # Add Android versions for each issues
 # Create a dict with bug_id | android versions